Skip to content

 Clearing metadata

 In the example, we set the elements <title> and <meta name="description|keywords">.
-Those will stay when the route changes if the routing module / provider hasn't been added.
-If you want those metadata values to get removed when changing route without adding the routing module / provider, you can add a call to the service on the ngOnDestroy hook:
+Those will stay when the route changes if the library's routing module has not been added.
+If you want those metadata values to get removed when changing route without adding the library's routing module, you can add a call to the service on the ngOnDestroy hook:

 @Component({